A session for solo-entrepreneurs who would like a variety of images of themselves to use on their website, social media pages and so on.

 How to prepare for your session

-- If you commonly wear both contacts and glasses, consider wearing contacts.
+If you commonly wear both contacts and glasses, consider wearing contacts.
 This will mean that we don't have to deal with glare on your glasses.
 If you prefer to wear glasses, we will of course work around this.
 If you typically wear transition lenses, you will need to wear a different pair of glasses for the shoot.